dapr/components-contrib/tests/certification/pubsub/kafka/README.md

     * Test: Begins trying to reconnect & publish
     * Component: Begins trying to reconnect & re-subscribe

+### Exactly-once semantics (EOS)

+* Run a sidecar/application with `enableExactlyOnceSemantics: true`
+* Test: Publish a batch of messages to the topic (single and bulk)
+* Component: Consumes using transactional semantics (AddOffsetsToTxn + CommitTxn)
+* Test: Asserts all messages received exactly once; includes a bulk-publish step (PublishEvents) to certify the BulkPublish EOS path

 ### Data integrity tests

 * **TODO** Start a new sidecar/application